 What is Pluralism?
 What does the Pluralism Project do?

-We address this question on our home page.
 Our mission is “to help Americans engage with the realities of religious diversity through research, outreach, and the active dissemination of resources.”
-You can read more about it on our Mission page.

 How has religion changed over the last ten years in my home state?

-By looking through our online resources, you can get an idea of the way your home state has changed over time.
+Checking out our online resources will give you can get an idea of the way your home state has changed over time.
 First, our database of Religious Diversity News articles is searchable so you can explore articles about your state.
-Next, check our Resources by State to see if we have an affiliate studying your area.
+Next, visit the Landscape section of On Common Ground to see if we have mapped religious diversity in your area.
+You can also check our Resources by State to see if a Pluralism Project affiliate is conducting research in your region.
 Finally, several articles written by Diana Eck and our affiliates can provide a background about changes on a national level, giving a broad context to local examples.

 Can you help me learn about Buddhism (or Islam, or Sikhism, etc)?